 It is not possible to develop a picture of cumulative impact from aggregating associations by patching together a series of separately conducted, more narrowly focused studies each with a different cohort and context.
 Therefore, we have prepared a comprehensive survey of symptoms and stressors during the prenatal, pregnancy and pediatric periods.
 This will allow us to see both the number and the interactions of these stressors in relation to the chronic disease diagnoses that over half of our children have today, and the chronic illness symptoms that are even more pervasive.
 This CHIRPTM study is both unprecedented and highly timely.

 The survey will be administered online, and will be completed by the parent or guardian of the child.
-Enrollment for this study begins in 2018.
-Please check back for information on how you can participate.
+Enrollment for this study is now open.
+Click here to register

 Documenting Hope’s Prospective Multivariate Longitudinal Investigation: The FLIGHT™ Study